DanTup/TestAdapters/README.lua.md

 Usage
 ===
-1. Create a .luatests file in any Visual Studio project
+1. Create a .luatest file in any Visual Studio project
 2. Include any additional .lua files using require or dofile
 3. Start any test fuctions with test_ and use assert() or throw errors for failures
 4. Create a testframework_setup or testframework_teardown function if you have code that must be run before/after each test